utn-air/flownav/README.md

 python train.py -c <YOUR_CONFIG>.yaml
 ```

-If you want to use [wandb](https://wandb.ai/) to log the training, you can set the `wandb_logging` flag in the configuration YAML to `True` and  the `project` and `entity` to your desired project and entity (usually your username).
+If you want to use [wandb](https://wandb.ai/) to log the training, you can set the `use_wandb` flag in the configuration YAML to `True` and  the `project` and `entity` to your desired project and entity (usually your username).
 Don't forget to login first:

 ```bash
 wandb login